kotlinw/kotlinw/kotlinw-eventbus-inprocess/README.md

 ## Overview

-`kotlinw-eventbus-inprocess` is a Kotlin library that provides an in-process event bus mechanism based on Kotlin coroutines.
+`kotlinw-eventbus-inprocess` is a multiplatform Kotlin library that provides an in-process event bus mechanism based on Kotlin coroutines.

 It helps to decouple your application components using an event-driven architecture.